Amin-Chogueur/cruds-project/README.md

 # cruds-project
-this is a system for products managment to practice on cruds operation (html+css+js)
+this is a disctop application for products managment to practice on cruds operation (html+css+js)